 Your 5-Minute Total Butt Workout With Vegan Fitness Guru Caroline Deisler

-It's almost the weekend when you'll have time to get out and get active, but if you're like us, you've spent the better part of your at-home workdays sitting on a chair for more than 6, 8 or 10 hours, tightening your hip muscles, and creating pain points by putting too much pressure on your butt.
+If you're anything like us, you've spent the better part of your at-home workdays sitting on a chair for more than 6, 8 or 10 hours, tightening your hip muscles, and creating pain points by putting too much pressure on your butt.
 That weakens your strongest motor muscles and negatively impacts your posture and flexibility.
 Now, it's time to undo all that damage with this tough 5-minute workout that will strengthen and tone your derriere, which right now feels about as fit as a pillow.

 The Beet has enlisted fitness guru, Caroline Deisler, a longtime vegan, who knows how to make workouts fun and enjoyable while still being tough and getting the job done–fast!
 She performs her 5-minute butt workout with an optional resistance band exclusively for The Beet.
 This video goes by fast, so you won't even have time to think of an excuse to get out of completing the moves.
 No stopping to tie your shoelace or put your hair out of your face.
 Watch the video and follow along with the exercises that she describes.
 Caroline provides the music and the names of each move, so all you have to do is press play.

 Once the five minutes are up, you will feel refreshed and a slight burn in your glutes, reminding you of the work you just accomplished.
 If you want to train your other muscle groups today, try Caroline's videos that you can do anywhere, like her total HIIT workout to Burn Fat Faster, Best 5-Minute Ab Moves, Best 5-Minute Butt Moves, and Best 5 Minute Lean Legs Exercises.